-Use Case Construct Formative Evaluation Questions Knowledge Source(s) What are the publicly available (domestic or international) non-proprietary sources of information for Genome Variant - Clinical Impact knowledge, and how can these resources be used in patient care?
-SOLOR System Integration What are the methods of SOLOR System integration for gene variant - clinical impact knowledge, and what are their constraints?
+Use Case Formative Evaluation Questions Construct Knowledge What are the publicly available (domestic or international) non-proprietary sources of Source(s) information for Genome Variant - Clinical Impact knowledge, and how can these resources be used in patient care?
+SOLOR System What are the methods of SOLOR System integration for gene variant - clinical impact Integration knowledge, and what are their constraints?
 Relevance How does gene variant - clinical impact knowledge contribute to a precision medicine extension of the SOLOR system?